Smart-Grp6/leaf-disease-detection/README.md

    The script checks for model drift and triggers retraining if necessary.

 5. Automate Retraining
+   1. Retraining Workflow:

-   - The GitHub Actions workflow (.github/workflows/retrain.yml) automates retraining and deployment.
-It runs every Sunday at midnight or can be triggered manually.
+      - The retrain.yml workflow retrains the model every Sunday at midnight or can be triggered manually.

+      - It deletes the existing MLflow database, retrains the model, and deploys the updated model.

+   2. Monitoring Workflow:

-   - The GitHub Actions workflow (.github/workflows/monitor.yml) automates monitoring.
-It runs every hour or can be triggered manually.
+      - The monitor.yml workflow checks for model drift every hour or can be triggered manually.

+      - If model drift is detected, it triggers the retraining workflow.

 ## **CI/CD Pipeline**
 **The CI/CD pipeline automates the following steps:**